Introduction: Arduino Based Binary Alarm Clock

 Time to upload our code.

-We download the Code package and unzip it.
-We then open our Arduino libraries folder and drop all of the libraries from the code package into it.
+First we download all of the necessary files and unzip them.
+We then open our Arduino libraries folder and drop all of the new libraries into it.

-Then we open the light sensor calibration sketch, which will get us the bright and dark values for the clocks dimmer.
+Now we open the light sensor calibration sketch, which will get us the bright and dark values for the clock's automatic dimmer function.
 We upload it, open the serial monitor and follow the instructions on screen.

 After that is done we open the binary clocks actual code and replace the two values with the ones we just measured.